 The above counts for more than 1500 Thai Bodywork courses and workshops being offered, not even counting that some of those are available in several levels, teach-the-teacher-training, or specializations, like for instance Thai Massage Level 1 to 5, Thai Massage Therapy Levels, etc.

-Okay then… having said that, now first a quick overview of massage school distribution across Thailand, where we only take into account the best known cities, islands, and/or regions.
+Okay then, having said that, now first a quick overview of massage school distribution across Thailand, where we only take into account the best known cities, islands, and/or regions.

-CITY/REGION PERCENTAGE OF TOTAL(+225 CENTERS) Chiang Mai 39% Bangkok 23% Koh Phangan 7% Phuket Island 6% Pattaya 4% Isan 4% Chiang Rai 3% Koh Samui 2% Rest of Thailand 12%
+CITY/REGION % of TOTAL Chiang Mai 39% Bangkok 23% Koh Phangan 7% Phuket Island 6% Pattaya 4% Isan 4% Chiang Rai 3% Koh Samui 2% Rest of Thailand 12%

-With almost 40% of all schools, without any doubt the center of Thai Massage training in Thailand.
-Here you’ll find an abundance of schools, among them famous ones like ITM, TMC, Sunshine, Loi Kroh, Pichest, Ong’s Thai Massage, Massage School for Health, The Old Medicine Hospital, Sinchai, and many, many more…
+With almost 40% of all massage schools, without any doubt the center of Thai Massage training in Thailand.
+Here you’ll find an abundance of schools, among them famous ones like ITM, TMC, Sunshine, Loi Kroh, Pichest, Ong’s Thai Massage, Massage School for Health, The Old Medicine Hospital, Sinchai, and many, many more.

 Although Bangkok has quite a lot of massage schools and some instructor training options, you’d most likely want to go to Chiang Mai if you’d like to become a Thai Massage instructor.

 Koh Phangan, Phuket, and Koh Samui together come to a total of 15% of all massage schools.
 Not much compared to Bangkok and Chiang Mai, but still definitely some choice.
 Certainly it’s pleasant to study Thai Massage and being near the beaches at the same time.

 Pattaya, Chiang Rai, and Isan